Quintoneee/azure-network-protocols/README.md

 <img src="https://i.imgur.com/ZQWyRUm.jpeg" height="80%" width="80%" alt="Virtual Machines"/>
 </p>
 <p>
-First step in this process is to create a Resource Group.
+The first step in this process is to create a Resource Group.
 This going to help monitor and maintain the two Virtual Machines we are going to create as well.
-When creating this, make sure to place it in the region where your located.
-Once this is finsihed, we will the start on the VMs.
-Head over to your home screen and click on create VM, we need a windows and a linux VM.
-While the first VM is creating it will also generate a new virtual network/subnet.
+When creating this, make sure to place it in the region where you're located.
+Once this is finished, we will start on the VMs.
+Head over to your home screen and click on Create VM.
+We need a Windows and a Linux VM.
+While the first VM is creating, it will also generate a new virtual network/subnet.
 When the second VM is created, we will put that one on the previous vnet/subnet mask that was generated.
-Lets make sure to place both VMs on the same resource group and in the same region.
-Authenicate your username/password for both and write them down so you don't forget.
+Let's make sure to place both VMs in the same resource group and the same region.
+Authenticate your username/password for both and write them down so you don't forget.
 </p>
 <br />